butterymoney/book/molten/motivation.md

 **Description**

-- In a direct democracy, token-holders make decisions by voting on proposals, where each token is equivalent to a vote
-- Governance must configure the following parameters:
+In a direct democracy, token-holders make decisions by voting on proposals, where each token is equivalent to a vote.
+Governance must configure the following parameters:

 - Who has the right to create a proposal
 - How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum-contingent

 **Benefits**

-- bundling financial upside and governance rights aligns risk and responsibility which incentivises those with the most to gain from price appreciation to make decisions that directly or indirectly maximise price appreciation
+- Bundling financial upside and governance rights aligns risk and responsibility which incentivises those with the most to gain from price appreciation to make decisions that directly or indirectly maximise price appreciation
-- this is a copy of the equity system which makes it easy-to-understand → fork of equity
+- This is a copy of the equity system which makes it easy for holders to understand

 **Limitations**

-- keeps out those who may be affected by governance but don’t have the capital to acquire governance rights
+- Keeps out those who may be affected by governance but don’t have the capital to acquire governance rights
-- tends towards plutocracy which if left unchecked leads to failure → “number go up” only regardless of negative externalities
+- Tends towards plutocracy which if left unchecked leads to failure through a focus on price appreciation, regardless of negative externalities

 ### **Representative democracy**